Butanium/Playground_beginner-COB/statement.md

     public static void main(String args[]) {
         Scanner in = new Scanner(System.in);
-        int botPerPlayer = in.nextInt(); // the amount of bot you control
+        int botPerPlayer = in.nextInt(); // the amount of bot you control int mapSize = in.nextInt(); // the map size in meters (just here in case the creator change the map size during the contest)

         // game loop
         while (true) {
             int allyBotAlive = in.nextInt(); // the amount of your bot which are still alive